Register

 Harry Anderson pencils and inks (with Mac Raboy?); cover; 1941/46; image size 11.5" x 17"

 The history of Lance O'Casey's journey from Whiz Comics back-up feature to star of his own title is a long one.
-He originally appeared in Whiz #2 alongside the first appearance of Captain Marvel,.
+He originally appeared in Whiz #2 alongside the first appearance of Captain Marvel.
 While the brave sailor was slated for his own title as early as 1941, the comics wouldn't be published until 1946.
 This cover likely dates, at least in part, to the original inception in '41.
 At that point Mac Raboy was becoming Fawcett's golden boy, and it's suspected that he worked on this cover — likely providing at the very least the layout, and possibly more involved penciling.
 Raboy's duties on the, at the time, new Captain Marvel Jr. stories (as well as his known proclivity to miss deadlines) required other artists to be brought on to assist in getting the jobs done in a timely fashion.
 Among those artists was Harry Anderson, who drew many of Lance O'Casey's adventures.
 Original Fawcett artwork, much less covers, are incredibly rare, with a large portion of the pieces not surviving.
 In any case, a Golden Age #1 cover from a major publisher is something to behold.
 Pen and ink.
 Art is in excellent condition.

 The logo and other text elements are professional reproductions.

 Also included is a low grade copy of the original comic book.
+The image of the published cover is for reference and is not the copy that is included.

 Artist Information